MTUHIDE/PillowTalk/README.md

 #	Isaac Long
 #	Ian Lawrie
 #	Javen Zamojcin
 #       Jacob Allen
 #       Patrick Janssen
 # Advisor:
 #	Keith Vertanen
 #

-Downloads:
+Not Included Downloads:
-STT Engine, waitress
+STT Engine

 The software requires the hardware of a raspberry pi 3 or 4.

 If you do not know how to setup a raspberry pi please follow this tutorial: https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up

-The port that must be used for HTTPS is 443.
-The internal and external port might need to be different.

 Make sure that the pi is updated and upgraded by using (This will take some time): sudo apt update